ARMmbed/mbed-os-5-docs/docs/porting/connectivity/LoRaPortingGuide.md

 [![View code](https://www.mbed.com/embed/?type=library)](https://os.mbed.com/docs/development/mbed-os-api-doxy/class_lo_ra_radio.html)

-### Device design guide for LoRaWAN Stack
+### Device design guide for LoRaWAN stack

 The vision driving Arm Mbed OS entails one operating system for myriad IoT technologies encompassing a multitude of devices or platforms.
 However, it does not limit the user to design something specific or tailored to his or her needs.
-It is trivial to derive from `LoRaWANInterface` class and override the APIs provided therein to seamlessly integrate a 3rd party stack, if required.
+You can derive from the `LoRaWANInterface` class and override the APIs provided there to integrate a third party stack.

-This subsection discusses how LoRaWAN stack can be integrated in the devices on the system level.
+This subsection discusses how you can integrate the LoRaWAN stack in the devices on the system level.

 <span class="notes">**Note:** The way a third party LoRaWAN stack harnesses the powers of Arm Mbed OS, in other words, synchronization methods (if using RTOS), timers, HAL and so on is beyond the scope of this documentation.</span>